 There was a further branch to Plympton, which was opened in 1833 or 1834.
 It was bought by the South Devon Railway Company in 1847 and closed as it got in the way of their new line from Totnes to Plymouth.

 § This dire state of the financial affairs continued until an Act of Parliament of June 19th 1865, when the surviving Johnson brother, William, was given £75,000 worth of 5% preference shares in exchange for the mortgage.
 This brought matters back into the control of the Company and within a few years the revenue from transporting the granite enabled them to relay much of the line.

-In 1883 the top section of the railway, above Yelverton, was used by the Princetown Railway as the trackbed of the standard gauge line to Princetown.
+In 1883 the top section of the railway, above Yelverton, was used by the Princetown Railway Company as the trackbed of the standard gauge line to Princetown.
 This left the remainder with very little traffic and it is thought that the line ceased to be used around 1900.

-By now both the Great Western and London and South Western Railways had worked out that Sutton Harbour and more especially the Cattewater offered great facilities for increasing their revenue from industries.
+By now both the Great Western Railway Company and London and South Western Railway Company had worked out that Sutton Harbour and more especially the Cattewater offered great facilities for increasing their revenue from industries.
 The LSWR got there first, by encouraging the Plymouth and Dartmoor Railway Company, which already had a foothold with the line to Sutton Harbour, to obtain legal powers for several other lines in the Cattewater/Prince Rock area.
 Line 1 was to link the main Railway with the LSWR's Friary Station; another extended the line from in front of Prince Rock Row to Catdown Lane (sic); the third was to extend the main line to Gibb's Quay and Finch's Quay.
 These were authorised by the Plymouth and Dartmoor Railway (Plymouth Extensions) Act 1875.

 A second set of proposals added two further extensions, from Cattedown Quarry to the Passage House Inn and thence on to the Graving Dock, one quay and two piers.
 They were authorised by the Plymouth and Dartmoor Railway Act 1882.